astampoulis/makam-paper-funpearl/makamcode/06-structural.md

 ADVISOR.
 There is!
 Most Prolog dialects have a predicate that does that -- it's usually called `var`.
 In Makam it is called `refl.isunif`, the `refl` namespace prefix standing for *reflective* predicates.
-So, here's a second attempt:
+So, here's a second attempt, where I'm also using logical negation\footnote{Makam follows \citet{kiselyov05backtracking} closely in terms of the semantics for logical if-then-else and logical negation.}:

 ```
 typeof E T :- not(refl.isunif T), typeof E T', typeq T T'.